 Formerly a magazine reporter for HaIr and other magazines, Shai mainly reported on a variety of socio-economic and political issues, including the challenges faced by Jaffa’s Palestinian residents and by migrant workers and refugees.
 She holds an M.A. in political communication from Tel Aviv University, and a B.A. (summa cum laude) in journalism from Westminster University, London.
 She has also worked as a teaching assistant for political science courses at Tel Aviv University and IDC Herzliya.
 Her thesis focused on increasing the possibility for entry by protest groups into Israel’s public discourse.

-Holds a B.A. in sociology, anthropology and art history from the Hebrew University of Jerusalem (with distinction), and an M.A. in social-cultural anthropology from Tel Aviv University.
+Holds a B.A. in sociology, anthropology and art history from the Hebrew University of Jerusalem, and an M.A. in social-cultural anthropology from Tel Aviv University.
 As a student, she was involved in activism against racism and the occupation, and volunteered at the education department of the Rape Crisis Center in Jerusalem, where she also worked as the Finance and Administration Coordinator prior to joining Gisha.
 Miriam has worked as a teaching assistant on qualitative research methodologies at Tel Aviv University before she joined Gisha.

 Noa studied at the Department of History of the Middle East at Tel Aviv University.
 Before joining Gisha, Noa was a founding member and spokesperson of the nonprofit organization “Israeli Children”, advocating for migrant children’s rights, against detention and deportation.
-Noa served as Parliamentary Assistant for M.K Dr. Tzvia Greenfeld, as Director of Campaigns for the Geneva initiative, and volunteered in youth initiatives and various initiatives aimed to assist foreign migrants and asylum seekers in Israel.
+Noa served as Parliamentary Assistant for M.K Dr. Tzvia Greenfeld, as Director of Campaigns, and volunteered in youth initiatives and various initiatives aimed to assist foreign migrants and asylum seekers in Israel.

 firstname.lastname@example.org Public Advocacy Coordinator